Fielo-Apps/fieloprp/doc/FD-PRP Functional Documentation.md

 ##### Adding products one by one
 When including the products directly from the items area, the Administrator must fill in the following fields:
-- **Quantity** - This field represents the product item quantity and is required to be greater than zero.
+- **Quantity** - This field represents the product items quantity.
+This is a required field and must be greater than zero.
 - **Product** - Here the Administrator can type part of the product name.
-The product complete name will be displayed in the list and s/he selects the product by clicking its name.
+The product whole name will be displayed as one of the results in the list and s/he selects the product by clicking its name.
 - **Unit Price** - The value of one product item.
-If left blank, will be determined by the division of Total Price by Quantity.
+If left blank, will be determined by the division of Total Price by the Quantity.
 - **Total Price** - This field is automatically calculated based on quantity multiplied by unit price.
 - **Amount** - Total invoice value.
 This field is automatically filled by the system.

-:point_right: To add new products, just press the New button.
+:point_right: To add new products, just press the *New* button.
 A new line will be created where the fields above need to be filled as well.
 :point_right: If a line needs to be deleted, just press the *remove* icon (:heavy_multiplication_x:) in its right side.

 ##### Adding a set of products